 This article is part 2 of the Farm Girl’s Making Soap with Lye Safety Series.
 Check out part 1 and part 3.

-I put off making my first batch of soap because I was terrified to death of lye.
+I put off making soap with lye for nearly three years because… I was terrified to death of lye.

 When I finally built up the courage, I covered the entire kitchen in newspaper and opened every window because I heard lye gives off deadly fumes.
 I wore a long, heavy duty lab coat over my long-sleeved shirt and pants, rubber gloves that went up to my elbows and goggles I had snatched from the garage.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
 View my affiliate disclosure.

 I was so certain that a cloud of noxious fumes was going to engulf the house, or that the lye water was going to melt my containers and quite possibly burst into flames, that I sent my husband and children out for the day.